 Technical Debt

 Technical debt is a powerful metaphor for trading off short-term benefits with later repair costs or long-term maintenance costs.
-Just like taking out a loan provides the borrower with money that can be used immediately but needs to be repaid later with accumulated interest, in the software development analogy, certain actions provide short-term benefits, such as more features and earlier releases, but come at the cost of lower productivity, needed rework, or additional operating costs later – technical debt is commonly defined as “design or implementation constructs that are expedient in the short term, but set up a technical context that can make a future change more costly or impossible.”
+Just like taking out a loan provides the borrower with money that can be used immediately but needs to be repaid later with accumulated interest, in the software development analogy, certain actions provide short-term benefits, such as more features and earlier releases, but come at the cost of lower productivity, needed rework, or additional operating costs later—the common Dagstuhl 16162 definition hence describes technical debt as “design or implementation constructs that are expedient in the short term, but set up a technical context that can make a future change more costly or impossible.”
 Just as with financial debt, technical debt can accumulate and suffocate a project when it becomes no longer possible to productively continue to develop and maintain a system due to old decisions that would have to be fixed first.

 The power of the technical debt metaphor comes from its simplicity and ease of communicating implications with non-developers, including managers and customers.
 For example, using the debt metaphor, it is easier to explain why developers want to spend time on infrastructure and maintenance work now rather than spending all their time on completing features, because it conveys the dangers of delaying infrastructure and maintenance work and the delayed costs of using shortcuts in development.
 In short, “technical debt” is management-compatible language for software developers.